 So how should we evaluate Galileo today?
 He was a superb experimental scientist and astronomical observer, a gifted instrument-maker, and an inventive theorist, who was among the first rank of investigators developing modern science in the first half of the 17th century.
 But, and it’s a very big but, he was not alone.
 Galileo was part of a collective, a whole community of brilliant thinkers who were expanding the boundaries of science.

 Take off the superhero garb placed on him by his later biographers, and it is clear that Galileo wasn’t the father of anything.
 He didn’t invent the scientific method.
 He wasn’t the first to apply mathematics to science, nor did he discover the first mathematical law of science.
 His telescopic observations were exquisite, but not unique.
 He did make several important contributions to the development of both science and technology, and he presented his work in exemplary style.

 I would be tempted to call Galileo primus inter pares – first among equals – within the scientific community of his time, were it not for Kepler, the mathematical visionary who deduced the orbital shapes and laws of motion that guide the movements of the planets.
 Although he enjoys a far less popular reputation, Kepler contributed more than Galileo to the development of modern science.
 You might more properly acclaim him as a hero.
-Most accurately, though, you would recognise science for what it truly is: a group activity of great minds collaborating, challenging and goading each other into the unknown.Make a donation
+Most accurately, though, you would recognise science for what it truly is: a group activity of great minds collaborating, challenging and goading each other into the unknown.Support Aeon: make a one-off donation